geoschem/geos-chem-cloud/docs/source/gcclassic-on-aws/gcc-AWS.rst

 `GEOS-Chem Classic <https://geos-chem.readthedocs.io>`_  is an `OpenMP
 <https://www.openmp.org/>`_ application, meaning it runs on a single
 node.
-Therefore, you do not need a complex cluster scheduler (like AWS ParallelCluster).
-You can simply launch a single, powerful EC2 instance using our provided Amazon Machine Image (AMI).
+Therefore, you do not need a complex cluster scheduler (like :ref:`AWS ParallelCluster <using_aws_parallelcluster>`).
+You can simply launch a single, powerful Elastic Cloud Compute (EC2) instance using our provided  Amazon Machine Image (AMI).

 .. list-table:: Available AMIs
    :align: center